 One evening when my son John came home from football practice, I noticed that his arms and hands had an unusual number of cuts and bruises on them.
 “What happened?”
 I asked.

 “Have you ever noticed, Dad,” he replied, “that pain is optional, but suffering isn’t?
 I wanted to be on the starting team, so I knew it would take some ‘pain’ on my part.
 I’d been ‘playing,’ and now I wanted the coach to know I could be a ‘winner’ at football.”

 The Psalmist reminded us that Joseph was sold as a slave, and that “They bruised his feet with shackles and that his neck was put in irons, till what he foretold came to pass, till the word of the Lord proved him true.”

 Tucked away in the great plan that God has for each of us is our fair share of suffering.
 After Joseph was sold into slavery, he did not complain about his situation.
 He persevered through the horrible conditions that were placed on him.
-By honoring and trusting God, the King of all kings honored him.
+By honoring God, the King honored him.

-Prayer: Thank you Lord for carrying us through.
-Help us to be faithful to You, in all things at all times.
-May we understand and know that temptation and suffering, are part of Your plan for us.
+Prayer: Help us, Lord, to be faithful to You, knowing that temptation and suffering is part of Your plan for us.
+Help us to trust You for the final triumph.
 In Jesus’ Name, Amen.

 Scripture For Today: And he sent a man before them - Joseph, sold as a slave.
 Psalm 105:17